salesforce/einstein-platform/cookbook/llm-open-connector-groq/cookbook-groq.md

 The Bring Your Own Large Language Model (BYOLLM) Open Connector is designed to empower customers, independent software vendors (ISVs), and internal Salesforce teams with advanced AI capabilities.
 This connector bridges the gap between the Einstein AI Platform and any language model, including custom-built ones, opening up a world of possibilities for enhanced, bespoke AI applications.

-This cookbook provides a step-by-step guide to implementing an LLM Open Connector using Flask, the [Groq](https://groq.com/) API with the Meta Llama 3 8B model, and deploying it to Heroku.
-By following this guide, you'll be able to create a custom connector that adheres to the Salesforce LLM Open Connector API specification, enabling seamless integration with Einstein Studio's BYOLLM feature.
+This cookbook provides a step-by-step guide to implementing an LLM Open Connector with the [Groq](https://groq.com/) platform for fast AI inference and deploy the connector as a Flask app on Heroku.

 ## Prerequisites